theory/sqljson/path/README.md

 element of an array is defined as a structural error.
 SQL/JSON path expressions have two modes of handling structural errors:

 *   lax (default) — the path engine implicitly adapts the queried data to the specified path.
 Any structural errors that cannot be fixed as described below are suppressed, producing no match.

-*   `strict` — if a structural error occurs, an error is raised.
+*   strict — if a structural error occurs, an error is raised.

 Lax mode facilitates matching of a JSON document and path expression when the JSON data does not conform to the expected schema.
 If an operand does not match the requirements of a particular operation, it can be automatically wrapped as an SQL/JSON array, or unwrapped by converting its elements into an SQL/JSON sequence before performing the operation.
-Also, comparison operators automatically unwrap their operands in lax mode, so you can compare SQL/JSON arrays out-of-the-box.
+Also, comparison operators and most methods automatically unwrap their operands in lax mode, so you can compare SQL/JSON arrays out-of-the-box.
 An array of size 1 is considered equal to its sole element.
 Automatic unwrapping is not performed when:

 *   The path expression contains `type()` or `size()` methods that return the type and the number of elements in the array, respectively.